athomasq/athomasq.github.io/investing/investing-in-public-appendices/dealflow-quantity-quality.md

 On average, I've found that warm intros and in-network connections are likely to deliver higher quality companies to me.
 But here's the thing -- I don't care about averages, I care about outliers.
 (This blog post by Del Johnson perfectly captures the way I feel about warm intros; I'll take them, but I want to take ice-cold connections as well.)

 Is there a point where the marginal value of new leads turns negative?
 Pitch fatigue, information overload, cognitive capture, trend immersion -- these are all real things.
 Perhaps seeing too many deals actually degrades your judgement.

 Where's the sweet spot?
-If I had to guess, higher than 150 companies a year (my current level), but lower than 1000 (the number that many VCs quote) (Not unrelated, I find that too many VCs are jaded and overworked and hence default to meta-analysis aka following the herd.)
+If I had to guess, higher than 150 companies a year (my current level), but lower than 1000 (the number that many VCs quote).
+Not unrelated, I find that too many VCs are jaded and overworked and hence default to meta-analysis aka following the herd.

 Do good deals follow a Poisson process?
 Certainly my own investing has been rather lumpy: 2 investments on the same day (!) in June, nothing for the next 4 months, then 5 in the next 4 weeks.
 Should I expect a steady cadence, or is lumpiness part of the game?
 Is there anything to be gained from trying to time-smooth my investing intra-year?
 (Multi-year, it makes sense, because of valuation regimes: I want to invest all through the cycle, both ups and downs.)